 Former U.S. Representative Charles B. Rengel, 13th

-In 1854, future President Abraham Lincoln acknowledged that the founders of the United States themselves used the excuse that they had merely inherited the institution of slavery to absolve their responsibility in addressing its malign nature and the problems it had created for the union.
-At a campaign speech in Illinois, Lincoln framed slavery as a cancer:
+In 1854, future President Abraham Lincoln acknowledged that the country's founders used excused themselves from their responsibility to address slavery's malign nature by claiming they had merely inherited the institution and the problems it had created for the union.
+At a campaign speech in Illinois, Lincoln himself framed slavery as a cancer:

 The thing [slavery] is hid away, in the constitution, just as an afflicted man hides away a wen or a cancer, which he dares not cut out at once, lest he bleed to death; with the promise, nevertheless, that the cutting may begin at the end of a given time.”

-That Lincoln applied a medical metaphor to this early speech on slavery reveals the continuity of this framework over time.
-Just as this metaphor is used when describing mass incarceration today, slavery was then also understood as threatening to the health of society.
-Although many today recognize the moral repugnance of slavery, in the same sense that Lincoln described, we remain embattled by a fear of being visionary and revolutionary.
-Similar parallels can be drawn to a shared reluctance to engage in radical change around criminal justice reform.
-We fear the unknowns of removing the cancer in its entirety, and by doing so, risk the total demise of our society.
-13th offers the perspective that this fear directed how policies on abolition were written and warns that myopic imagination keeps the cancer alive.
+Lincoln's application of a medical metaphor to slavery reveals the deep understanding of racial injustice as real a threat to the health of the nation as an untreated cancer is to the health of an individual.
+This conception, as proven by its refrence in 13th, remains a relevant framework in describing the modern carceral system.
+Although many today recognize the moral repugnance of slavery, in the same sense that Lincoln described the "afflicted man," we remain ambivalent about agressive forms of treatment.
+Similarly, there is reluctance to engage in radical change around criminal justice reform.
+The deeprooted racism stokes fears that removing the cancer in its entirety, risks the total demise of our society.
+13th posits that it is this fear that informed policies—from on abolition were written, and warns that myopic imagination keeps the cancer alive.

 13th contextualizes the abolition of slavery as so controversial that it led to civil war.
 Congress passed the 13th Amendment in January 1865, and it was ratified in December 1865, about five months after the Civil War ended.
 Although the Amendment made involuntary servitude unconstitutional, freedom was not afforded to those convicted of a crime.